ConduitIO/conduit/docs/pipeline_semantics.md

   connector is managed by a source node that receives records, wraps them in a message, and sends them downstream to the next node.
 A pipeline requires at least one source connector to be runnable.
 - **Source processors** - these processors only receive messages originating at a specific source connector.
 Source processors are created by specifying the corresponding source connector as the parent entity.
-Processors are not required for starting a pipeline.
+Source processors are not required for starting a pipeline.
 - **Fan-in node** - this node is essentially a multiplexer that receives messages produced by all source connectors and sends them into one output channel.
 The order of messages coming from different connectors is nondeterministic.
 A fan-in node is automatically created for all pipelines.
 - **Pipeline processors** - these processors receive all messages that flow through the pipeline, regardless of the source or destination.
 Pipeline processors are created by specifying the pipeline as the parent entity.
-Processors are not required for starting a pipeline.
+Pipeline processors are not required for starting a pipeline.
 - **Fan-out node** - this node is the counterpart to the fan-in node and acts as a demultiplexer that sends messages coming from a single input to multiple downstream nodes (one for each destination).
 The fan-out node does not buffer messages, instead, it waits for a message to be sent to all downstream nodes before processing the next message (see [backpressure](#Backpressure)).
 A fan-out node is automatically created for all pipelines.
 - **Destination processors** - these processors receive only messages that are meant to be sent to a specific destination connector.
 Destination processors are created by specifying the corresponding destination connector as the parent entity.
-Processors are not required for starting a pipeline.
+Destination processors are not required for starting a pipeline.
 - **Destination connectors** - represents the code that communicates with a 3rd party system and continuously receives records from Conduit and writes them to the destination (e.g.
   [kafka connector](https://github.com/conduitio/conduit-connector-kafka)).
 Every destination connector is managed by a